tucats/ego/functions/README.md

 as a string value.
 Every call to this function will result in a new unique value.

-### members(st)

-Returns an array of strings containing the names of each member of the structure passed as an argument.
-If the value passed is not a structure it causes an error.
-Note that the resulting array elements can be used to reference fields in a structure using array index notation.

-    e := { name: "Dave", age: 33 }
-    m := utils.members(e)

-    e[m[1]] := 55

-The `util.members()` function returns an array [ "age", "name" ].
-These are the fields of the structure, and they are always returned in alphabetical order.
-The assignment statement uses the first array element ("age") to access the value of e.age.

 ### util.Symbols()
 Returns a string containing a formatted expression of the symbol table at the moment the function is called, including all nested levels of scope.